luhmann/evernote-to-raindrop-exporter/README.md

 ## Highlights

 - Exports all of your Evernote notes or notes from only specific notebooks or notes from stack of notebooks
-- Migrates your notebook-structure to Raindrop collections
+- Migrates your notebook-structure into Raindrop collections
 - Migrates all your tags
 - Keeps the original date when your Evernote note was first created intact
 - Should work with large datasets, I used it to import 13.000 notes